lvasquez/lvasquez.github.io/_posts/2014-08-10-Install-Ruby-on-Rails-Manjaro.md

 exec $SHELL
 {% endhighlight %}

-now we can proceed with installing rails, but before that we need to run the following commands as root
+now we can proceed with installing rails, **but before that, we need to run the following commands as root**

 {% highlight text %}
 gem install rails --no-document